-1. Educational supervisors are expert in the various fields taught through courses to the fellows.
-Such courses include meta-analysis, patient registry, clinical trial, biostatistics, data handling and clinical pharmacology.
-Statisticians are appointed to each group to provide valuable help for the statistical work of the project.

-2. IT team continuously provides help in the development of the electronic case report forms.
-In addition, they will help with the testing of the electronic interface and ensures the coordination of maintenance.

-3. Ethical coordinator helps with the process of ethical licensing, obtaining, preparing and submitting the documentation required for ethical approval to the relevant authorities.
-Consultation with the principal investigator during the process.

-4. Soft skill trainers provide education regarding the art of scientific communication and networking.
+- 1. Educational supervisors are experts in the various fields taught through courses to the fellows.
+Such courses include meta-analysis, patient registry, clinical trials, biostatistics, data handling, and clinical pharmacology.
+Statisticians are appointed to each group to provide valuable help for the statistical work of the project. - 2.
+IT team continuously provides help in the development of the electronic case report forms.
+In addition, they will help test the electronic interface and ensure the coordination of maintenance. - 3.
+Ethical coordinator helps with ethical licensing, obtaining, preparing and submitting the documentation required for ethical approval to the relevant authorities.
+Consultation with the principal investigator during the process. - 4.
+Soft skill trainers provide education regarding the art of scientific communication and networking.